chenrui-wei/chenrui-wei.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m Chenrui Wei (魏陈锐), a researcher at ByteDance Seed AI4Math team specializing in AI for math reasoning.
+I’m Chenrui Wei (魏陈锐), a researcher at ByteDance Seed specializing in AI for math reasoning.
 My passion for artificial intelligence was sparked by real-world industrial challenges.
 I am committed to advancing the field and working toward the long-term goal of human-level or even superintelligence.

 Our recent work, **Seed Prover**, is a formal reasoning system that achieved a silver-medal score on the IMO 2025 and set new state-of-the-art results across all formal reasoning benchmarks ([news](https://seed.bytedance.com/en/blog/bytedance-seed-prover-achieves-silver-medal-score-in-imo-2025)).
 I mainly worked on test-time inference scaling (light and heavy mode) and data augmentation strategies.